manjakkadan/VELAR/readme.md

 VELAR is a real-time computer vision application for hand detection, tracking, and gesture recognition using a webcam.

-The application uses MediaPipe Hand Landmarker to perform real-time hand tracking directly in the browser.
+The application uses **MediaPipe Hand Landmarker** for real-time hand tracking directly in the browser.
+A lightweight **FastAPI backend** is included for session management and detection-event telemetry.

+---

 ## Features